 Difficulty: Easy

-Type: Loop + There and Back
+Trail Type: Loop + there-and-back

 Open: Year-round